DevonWieczorek/DevScript/README.md

 Known Limitations:
 - Function chaining is not supported, therefore 'this' in certain contexts may not work
+- Scroll event for simulateMobileUI is not triggered in Firefox

 TODO:
 - Figure out how to properly chain functions